Smug PremThe Sleazy Divine Light Mission Underclass

 Fortunately her father does at least one good thing when she ran away from home.
 He was waiting around the corner from a squat in London to rescue her when she needed rescuing.
 Her mother even apologised and at least "Bill" was now sent packing from their lives.
 Her mother comes across lost, depressed, angry, hateful and spends decades accusing the daughter with suicidal threats.

-Joinson gets most of her quotes from my site but seems to have looked for ones that resonate with the happenings in their life.
+Lost and Fragile Thing Joinson gets most of her quotes from my site but seems to have looked for ones that resonate with the happenings in their life.
 She makes some mistakes in the events of DLM's history that ring true, from memory.

 "Nineteen eighty-something.
 Dusk coming in. … "Don't look so sad, Suzy-Sue," Dad said, sucking on a rollie.
 "It's just paper and dust.
 Let it all go.
 It doesn't change how we feel inside."
 He'd been told to destroy anything with Guruji's face looking too 'Eastern'.
 Maharaj Ji was changing his look, or, as my dad said, his vibe.
 Shaking off the whiff of the seventies.
 "No Mansons, Jonestowns, all that," I'd heard my dad say.
-"We can still kiss his feet, but in secret now, because it looks too whacky.
-Don't mention it at school, okay?"
+"We can still kiss his feet, but in secret now, because it looks too whacky. mention it at school, okay?"

 Earlier, he'd burned all his copies of the Divine Times.
 Then the meditation pamphlets, satsang programmes and rules for ashram living.
 All gone.
 But what I couldn't understand was why our photographs had to go."